IleaHeft/DUF1220annotator/README.md

 ```
 bash workflow-2.sh
 ```
-Run the fasta-for-all-short-exons-nuc.fa and fasta-for-all-long-exons-nuc-$date.fa files through [Transeq](http://www.ebi.ac.uk/Tools/st/emboss_transeq/) for all 6 frames, download the files, and save them as *six-frame-translation-short-exons.fa* and *six-frame-translation-long-exons*.fa
+Run the *fasta-for-all-short-exons-nuc.fa* and *fasta-for-all-long-exons-nuc.fa* files through [Transeq](http://www.ebi.ac.uk/Tools/st/emboss_transeq/) for all 6 frames, download the files, and save them as *six-frame-translation-short-exons.fa* and *six-frame-translation-long-exons*.fa

 Step 3:
 ```
 bash workflow-3.sh
 ```
-Visually confirm the validity of the clade assignments by aligning the
+Visually confirm the validity of the clade assignments by aligning the file *fasta-for-protein-domains-with-clades.fa* with [Clustal Omega](http://www.ebi.ac.uk/Tools/msa/clustalo/) and generating a phylogenetic tree (if desired).